-Investment income consists of interest and dividend income received from investments along with realized and unrealized gains and losses on investments, which is recorded on the accrual basis.
-The Foundation also receives distributions from the Vancouver Foundation, which is recorded as revenue when received or receivable.
+Investment income in the respective funds consists of interest and dividend income received from investments along with realized and unrealized gains and losses on investments, that are recorded on the accrual basis.
+The Foundation also receives distributions from the Vancouver Foundation that are recorded as revenue when received or receivable.